PatchworkOS da8a090

 System call for writing to files.

-Wrapper for writing a formatted string to a file.
+Wrapper for writing a null-terminated string to a file.

 uint64_t readfile (const char *path, void *buffer, uint64_t count, uint64_t offset)